marco-angheben/dncs-lab/README.md

 # Design

-FIRST STEP:
+### FIRST STEP:
-I run dcns-init-script,which assigned me 3 values that need to be the number of scalable hosts in the subnets:
+I run _dcns-init_ script,which assigned me 3 values that need to be the number of scalable hosts in the subnets:
-  -> 457 for Host-A
+  * 457 for Host-A
-  ->  77 for Host-B
+  *  77 for Host-B
-  -> 143 for Hub
+  * 143

-CREATE THE SUBNET
+ ### CREATE THE SUBNET
 I establish to create 4 subnets:
-  1) The first is beetween router1 and router2.It has to cover only the 2 router and for this reson the subnet must be /30 (232-30-2=2)
+⋅⋅1.
+The first is beetween router1 and router2.It has to cover only the 2 router and for this reson the subnet must be /30 (232-30-2=2)